jnacar/hw7/README.md

 doctor.ino
 blinks 4 times for letter d, blinks 18 times for letter r, then blinks at a moderate speed as a reminder

+mothers-love.ino
+blinks 13 times for letter m, blinks 15 times for letter o, blinks 13 times for letter m, then blinks slowly for compassion